 Gold, L. S., Zeichner, J., Alikunju, S., Gautam, A., Shenoy, S., Singh, P., & Sidgiddi, S. (2019).
 DFD 29, a low dose oral minocycline, shows significant improvement in quality of life in subjects with papulopustular rosacea.
 SKIN The Journal of Cutaneous Medicine, 3, S10. https://doi.org/10.25251/skin.3.supp.10

+All authors retain copyright in their articles.
 All articles published open access allowing for immediate free access to the work and permitting any user to read, download, copy, distribute, print, search, or link to the full texts of articles, crawl them for indexing, pass them as data to software or use them for any other lawful purpose.
 Permitted reuse is defined by the following user license:

 Creative Commons Attribution (CC BY): lets others distribute and copy the article, to create extracts, abstracts, and other revised versions, adaptations or derivative works of or from an article (such as a translation), to include in a collective work (such as an anthology), to text or data mine the article, even for commercial purposes, as long as they credit the author(s), do not represent the author as endorsing their adaptation of the article, and do not modify the article in such a way as to damage the author's honor or reputation.